Tejeswar02/project/README.md

 This project was created from local system.
 Created by TezZz Mishra .
-Takes too much time to create file due to not save the file.
+Takes too much time to create file .